hkalina/hkalina.github.io/about.md

 title: About
 ---

 My name is Jan Kalina (Honza, informally) and I am software developer at Red Hat.
-In this blog I would like to introduce some news and experiences from development of WildFly Elytron and from Java development in general.
+In this blog I would like to introduce some news from development of WildFly Elytron (see below) and experiences from development in software projects with big codebase, where not everything is good documented - such code we sometime call "code where dragons lives."
+That is reason for subtitle of this blog - Guide to the code where dragons lives.

+That does not mean, that WildFly is full of dragons, of course.
+This are two independent aims of this blog.
+Don't look for connection here ;)

+### Elytron ###

 Elytron is new security framework of WildFly - Java EE application server, which was known as JBoss Application Server earlier.
 This blog will be aimed to some interesting points of individual parts of the framework.